chiorji/chiorji/README.md

 # I'm Chigbogu

-**I am - Passionate, innovative and always on time**
+**Passion meets Innovative and Creative Thinker**

-I love translating designs/ideas into reusable code.
+I love translating designs/ideas into reusable code and help in determining developer requirements;

-I help in determining developer requirements; and collaborating with creative and development teams on the execution of ideas and projects.
+and collaborating with creative and development teams on the execution of ideas and projects.

 ### 📫 Links: <br />